Mycoplasma pneumoniae: Genomics and metabolic reconstruction

-Alternative genetic code

 Unlike other bacteria, M. pneumoniae uses the codon UGA to code for tryptophan rather than using it as a stop codon.

 Comparative metabolomics

 Mycoplasma pneumoniae has a reduced metabolome in comparison to other bacterial species.
 This means that the pathogen has fewer metabolic reactions in comparison to other bacterial species such as B.subtilis and Escherichia coli.

-Since Mycoplasma pneuomiae has a reduced genome, it has a smaller number of overall paths and metabolic enzymes, which contributes to its more linear metabolome.
+Since Mycoplasma pneumoniae has a reduced genome, it has a smaller number of overall paths and metabolic enzymes, which contributes to its more linear metabolome.
 A linear metabolome causes Mycoplasma pneumoniae to be less adaptable to external factors.
 Additionally, since Mycoplasma pneumoniae has a reduced genome, the majority of its metabolic enzymes are essential.
 This is in contrast to another model organism, Escherichia coli, in which only 15% of its metabolic enzymes are essential.
-In summary, the linear topology of Mycoplasma pneumonaie's metabolome leads to reduced efficiency in its metabolic reactions, but still maintains similar levels of metabolite concentrations, cellular energetics, adaptability, and global gene expression.
+In summary, the linear topology of Mycoplasma pneumoniae's metabolome leads to reduced efficiency in its metabolic reactions, but still maintains similar levels of metabolite concentrations, cellular energetics, adaptability, and global gene expression.

-The table above depicts the mean path length for the metabolomes of M. pneumonaie, E. coli, L. lactis, and B. subtilis.
+The table above depicts the mean path length for the metabolomes of M. pneumoniae, E. coli, L. lactis, and B. subtilis.
 This number describes, essentially, the mean number of reactions that occur in the metabolome.
-Mycoplasma pneuomonaie, on average, has a high number of reactions per path within its metabolome in comparison to other model bacterial species.
+Mycoplasma pneumoniae, on average, has a high number of reactions per path within its metabolome in comparison to other model bacterial species.

-One effect of Mycoplasma pneumoniae’s unique metabolome is its longer duplication time.
+One effect of Mycoplasma pneumoniae's unique metabolome is its longer duplication time.
 It takes the pathogen significantly more time to duplicate on average compared to other model organism bacteria.
-This may be due to the fact that Mycoplasma pneumoniae’s metabolome is less efficient than that of Escherichia coli.
+This may be due to the fact that Mycoplasma pneumoniae's metabolome is less efficient than that of Escherichia coli.

 The metabolome of Mycoplasma pneumoniae can also be informative in analyzing its pathogenesis.
 Extensive study of the metabolic network of this organism has led to the identification of biomarkers that can potentially reveal the presence of the extensive complications the bacteria can cause.
 Metabolomics is increasingly being used as a useful tool for the verification of biomarkers of infectious pathogens.